microscaler/mayfly/README.md

 ---

+## 🧭 Runtime Modes

+Mayfly can operate in two modes:

+### 🧬 Embedded Mode (default)

+* Used within Tiffany or another embedding runtime
+* Scheduler is instantiated and controlled programmatically
+* No external I/O or listening ports

+### 🌐 Daemon Mode (distributed/multi-node)

+* Mayfly runs as a **long-lived process** (e.g., container, microVM, system service)
+* Accepts jobs via IPC, gRPC, or A2A messages
+* Exposes `/metrics`, `/__health`, and remote scheduling endpoints
+* Ideal for:

+    * Distributed execution clusters
+    * Mesh-based agent platforms
+    * Fault-tolerant job infrastructure

+The `mayfly-daemon` crate encapsulates this mode and acts as a node within a larger mesh or scheduler topology.
+It is optional but provides flexibility for infrastructure scenarios.

+---

 ## 🚫 Scope and Boundaries

 As Mayfly evolves, we intentionally constrain its scope to avoid bloating and role confusion.
 It is critical to ensure Mayfly remains a **focused execution kernel** — not a domain-specific orchestrator or reasoning engine.